A Welcome Message

 - To book a place on our highly acclaimed annual conferences.

 - To join the BPA.

 - For registered BPA members, there are specialised resources and services available

 What is the BPA?

 The British Psychodrama Association (BPA) was established in 1984 and exists to promote and encourage the use of psychodrama and sociodrama throughout the UK and Ireland.
 The BPA is accredited by the United Kingdom Council for Psychotherapy (UKCP) and is the UK's accrediting organisation for psychodrama and sociodrama training schools.

 The BPA is a company limited by guarantee.
 Company number 2928708.

 The BPA is keen to protect the public and the good reputation of psychodrama and sociodrama.
 For this reason, all bona fide psychodrama practitioners, trainers and trainees are required to be registered with the BPA.
 All practitioner members of the BPA are required to abide by its Code of Practice and Code of Ethics.

-Psychodrama practitioners who have completed a recognised Psychodrama Psychotherapy training are registered as Psychodrama Psychotherapists on the United Kingdom Council for Psychotherapy register.
+It is a requirement of BPA membership that UK based Psychodrama practitioners who have completed a recognised Psychodrama Psychotherapy training are individually registered as Psychodrama Psychotherapists on the United Kingdom Council for Psychotherapy register.

 Psychodrama training is available in the UK at BPA accredited Training Centres and with BPA registered trainers.
 Training is also available in Sociodrama and Action Methods.